AndrewJDawes/playwright-mcp-server/README.md

 # Browser-Use MCP Server

-This repository contains Docker configurations for running the browser-use MCP server with different browser modes.
+This repository contains Docker configuration for running the browser-use MCP server with different browser modes.

 ## Overview